preciofishbone/OmniaDocsG2/pages/move-page/index.rst

 .. image:: select-move-node-new3.png

 3. Navigate to the page where the selected page(s) will be placed.
 4. Choose to move the  node as a sibling or as a child.
-A sibling is placed at the same level as the npde you select.
+A sibling is placed at the same level as the node you select.
 A child is placed as a sub node.

 .. image:: navigate-node-76.png